codersforcauses/django-nextjs-template/README.md

 - **uv 0.8+** (Python package manager) - [Installation guide](https://docs.astral.sh/uv/getting-started/installation/)

 ### Installation Steps

-If you're on Windows, you might have an easier time using devcontainers - if you're on VSCode, you should be able to install the devcontainers extension, and then open the command pallet with command P, then running `> Dev Containers: Reopen in Container`.
+If you're on Windows, you might have an easier time using devcontainers.
+You will need to install and run docker desktop and VSCode.
+Once you have these, install the devcontainers extension, and then open the command pallet with command P, then running `> Dev Containers: Reopen in Container`.
 You can skip straight to step 3

 #### 1. Clone the Repository